 You should be putting on fresh sheets as often as you can, it not only keeps the bedroom fresh but it keeps you fresh as well!
 It’s recommended you wash/change your sheets every week, but not everyone has the time to do so.
 As long as you have a mattress protector, and the sheets smell good, you shouldn’t have any problems if you can only change your sheets every other month.

-Step 2 - Spot Clean
+Step 2 - Spot Clean - How to clean a mattress with hydrogen peroxide

+Wondering how to clean a mattress with hydrogen peroxide?
 Using 2 parts hydrogen peroxide and 1 part dish soap, you can gently scrub any problem areas clean!
 An old toothbrush should do the trick, but if you don’t have one laying around, gently scrubbing with a rag will work fine.
 Wipe down the area with a clean, damp rag when you’re done.
 Remember not to get a lot of water on the mattress, they aren’t meant to get wet, especially memory foam!

 Step 3 - Take Care of Those Stains!